-This might come as a surprise to you but a survival knife can prove to be more important and useful than a gun in most situations, where you are hanging on for dear life in the wilderness.
-Many might know that Alaskan law asks pilots to always carry a survival kit containing a knife on their planes.
+This might come as a surprise to you, but a Survival Knife can prove to be more relevant and useful than a gun in most situations, where you are hanging on for dear life in the wilderness.
+Many might know that Alaskan law asks pilots always to carry a survival kit containing a knife on their planes.
 As many survival books and guides also recommend that you should have a knife if you want to call it a good kit for handling any kind of duress.
-Considering all its various uses, number of survivalists accept that fixed blade knives are the most important tool you can carry into the wild, even more important than a gun.
+Considering all its various uses, a number of survivalists accept that Fixed Blade Knives are the most important tool you can carry into the wild, even more, important than a gun.

 What is this Survival Knife Exactly?

-You should know, a survival knife is a blade that can be used for multitudes of reasons but most effective for hunting, starting fires and self defense.
+You should know, a survival knife is a blade that can be used for multitudes of reasons but most useful for hunting, starting fires, and self defense.
 Preferably, it should:

 - Have an unbreakable handle and blade